For OPKO Health Inc. [OPK], Piper Jaffray sees a rise to $2.50. What next?

-OPKO Health Inc. [NASDAQ: OPK] traded at a high on 06/10/20, posting a 4.92 gain after which it closed the day’ session at $2.77.
-The results of the trading session contributed to over 15326409 shares changing hands.
-Over the past one week, the price volatility of OPKO Health Inc. stands at 9.80% while the volatility over the past one month is 9.34%.
+OPKO Health Inc. [NASDAQ: OPK] stock went on an upward path that rose over 0.39% on Wednesday, amounting to a one-week price decrease of less than -7.58%.
+Over the last 12 months, OPK stock rose by 25.49%.
+The average equity rating for OPK stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-The market cap for OPK stock reached $1.79 billion, with 640.58 million shares outstanding and 402.95 million shares in the current float.
-Compared to the average trading volume of 16.76M shares, OPK reached a trading volume of 15326409 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.72 billion, with 640.58 million shares outstanding and 403.19 million shares in the current float.
+Compared to the average trading volume of 14.28M shares, OPK stock reached a trading volume of 6077952 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Piper Jaffray have made an estimate for OPKO Health Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on November 25, 2019.
 The new note on the price target was released on March 02, 2018, representing the official price target for OPKO Health Inc. stock.
 On June 21, 2016, analysts increased their price target for OPK shares from 16 to 18.

-OPKO Health Inc. [OPK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 22.57.
-With this latest performance, OPK shares gained by 15.90% in over the last four-week period, additionally plugging by 74.21% over the last 6 months – not to mention a rise of 48.92% in the past year of trading.
+OPKO Health Inc. [OPK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.58.
+With this latest performance, OPK shares dropped by -7.58% in over the last four-week period, additionally plugging by 62.03% over the last 6 months – not to mention a rise of 25.49% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and OPKO Health Inc. [OPK] shares currently have an operating margin of -21.79 and a Gross Margin at +29.34.
 OPKO Health Inc.’s Net Margin is presently recorded at -34.92.